 Symptoms and Complications

-Inflammation in superficial or surface veins, such as those used to insert IV lines in the arm or to draw blood, can produce pain, redness, swelling, warmth, and discomfort.
-Blood clots that form in superficial veins rarely break loose and travel in the blood to cause blockage (in places such as the lungs).
+Inflammation in superficial or surface veins (such as those used to insert intravenous [IV] lines in the arm or to draw blood) produces pain and discomfort but it usually isn't considered serious.
+Blood clots that form in superficial veins rarely break loose and travel in the blood to cause blockage (thromboembolism) and complications in organs such as the lungs.

 - dull, aching tightness in the calf, especially with walking

-- dilatation (widening) of the surface veins of the leg
+- dilation (widening) of the surface veins of the leg

-Because a deep vein clot may not cause symptoms early on, the first sign may be that the clot has broken loose and travelled to the lung.
-Symptoms of a pulmonary or lung embolus are breathlessness, fast heart rate (palpitations), rapid breathing (panting), chest pain, and coughing up blood.
-If you have any of these symptoms, you need to get emergency medical care right away.
+Because a clot in a deep vein may not cause symptoms early on, the first sign may occur when the clot has broken loose and travelled to the lung.
+Symptoms of a pulmonary (lung) embolism are breathlessness, chest pain, and bloody sputum.
+If you have any of these symptoms, get emergency medical care right away.